ofajardo/pyreadr/README.md

 * Any other object is transformed to a character using the str representation of the object.

+* Columns with mixed types are translated to character.
+This does not apply to column cotaining np.nan, where the missing values are correctly translated.

 * R integers are 32 bit.
 Therefore python 64 bit integer have to be promoted to numeric in order to fit.